 My only complaint with this carrier is that the straps do easily get twisted.
 When this happens they don't easily adjust through the buckles and this can be a bit annoying as basically there is little solution other than to faff about untwisting the straps (which can be tricky without either taking the carrier off or enlisting help).
 In all honesty this is only a minor niggle as with careful use and understanding how to tighten the straps (pull back in the direction the strap came from) it is more than possible to not get them twisted in the first place.
 It is just infuriating for the first couple of goes until you get used to it and learn to tighten correctly.

 All in all, I absolutely love the Izmi.
-Its one of the first carriers I reach for to carry Rachel, and one of the first I show to any parent with a young baby or any parent looking for a lightweight sling and or a sling that forward faces without the bulk (or price tag!) of other bigger name forward facing carriers.
+It's one of the first carriers I reach for to carry Rachel, and one of the first I show to any parent with a young baby or any parent looking for a lightweight sling and or a sling that forward faces without the bulk (or price tag!) of other bigger name forward facing carriers.
+Cost is £80 and these can be purchased from Sheen Slings webshop here, or by arrangement at sling library meets, consults, workshops or doorstep collection.